Compare any two graphics cards:

 Pixel Rate

-If running with a high screen resolution is important to you, then the Radeon Vega Frontier Edition is a better choice, and very much so. (explain)
+If using a high resolution is important to you, then the Radeon Vega Frontier Edition is a better choice, and very much so. (explain)

 Radeon Vega Frontier Edition 88448 Mpixels/sec